osman12345/DNA-to-Protein-Translation-Tool/README.md

 ---

-## Customization

-- **Styling**:
-  Modify the CSS to better match your desired aesthetic or branding.

-- **Genetic Code**:
-  Update the genetic code mapping in the JavaScript section if a non-standard genetic code is required.

-- **Additional Features**:
-  Extend functionality by adding features such as:
-  - Error handling for invalid sequences.
-  - Highlighting start and stop codons.
-  - Providing a downloadable output.

----

 ## License

 This project is open-source and available for use and modification.
 You can modify and distribute this tool under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ---

-Happy coding and enjoy translating your DNA sequences into proteins!